What is RevPAR?

 How to increase RevPAR at your hotel

-Your RevPAR will increase when you maximise the amount of revenue you gain from each booking.
-One of the best ways to do this is by upselling and cross-selling to add extra purchases to a guest’s booking.
+One of the best ways to increase RevPAR is when you maximise the amount of revenue you gain from each booking.
+This can be achieved by upselling and cross-selling to add extra purchases to a guest’s booking.

 Examples might include: